Azure/reddog-hybrid-arc/infra/deployment.md

 This step will deploy the Corp environment used by the app.
 It includes:
 * Azure Kubernetes Service
-* Azure SQL Server
+* Azure SQL Server and Database
-* CosmosDB
+* CosmosDB - with database and container
 * Key Vault
 * Service Bus
 * Storage Account
+* App Service Web App
+* Log Analytics Workspace

 Still to be added:
-* App Service Web App
-* Cosmos Database and container
-* Azure SQL Database
+* Pre-create SQL DB user
-* Log Analytics
 * Key Vault secrets

 Instructions: